pingcap/docs-cn/dashboard/dashboard-diagnostics-report.md

 * **expand**: Click **expand** to see details about this monitoring metric.
 For example, the detailed information of `tidb_get_token` in the image above includes the monitoring information of each TiDB instance's latency.
 * **collapse**: Contrary to **expand**, the button is used to fold detailed monitoring information.

-All monitoring metrics basically correspond to those on the TiDB Grafna monitoring dashboard.
-After a module is found to be abnormal, you can view more monitoring information on the TiDB Grafna.
+All monitoring metrics basically correspond to those on the TiDB Grafana monitoring dashboard.
+After a module is found to be abnormal, you can view more monitoring information on the TiDB Grafana.

 In addition, the `TOTAL_TIME` and `TOTAL_COUNT` metrics in this report are monitoring data read from Prometheus, so calculation inaccuracy might exits in their statistics.